Wikidata/soweego/docs/pipeline.rst

 ~~~~~~~~~

 The command does not only run soweego, but it takes care of some side
 tasks.
-Initially, backups the folder you give as the parameter.
-The
+Initially, it backups the folder you give as the parameter.
+It will keep atmost 3 backups.
-backups will be three at most.
 When creating the 4th backup, the oldest
 is deleted.
 After the archiving step, the given folder is emptied.
 Subsequently, it checks out the master branch and pulls the latest
 changes (deleting all the pending edits in the local repository).